 Lovers of smooth jazz 'n blues can't do much better than at this Exposition Park live music venue, which has a reputation for bringing in top-shelf talent from around the globe.
 Even musical heavy weights like Wynton Marsailis and Erykah Badu have played gigs here in the past.
 And Sandaga's regular roster of performers reads like a list of who's who on the local music scene as well, where regulars include Grammy Award nominated artists– Shelly Carroll and Brad Leali.
 If jazz isn't your thing, no worries– the club also brings in DJs that spin everything from hip-hop and house to R&B and reggae.
 Plus, in addition to putting on one of the best jazz jams in the city every Tuesday night, Sandaga offers up a variety of live soul and R&B on Saturday nights and hosts the eclectic hip hop band, RC and The Gritz (also known as Erykah Badu's band)– every Sunday.
 Did we mention that they have barbecue, hookahs and private cabanas too?

 This legendary Cedar Springs hotspot has been hailed as the nation's best gay country western dance hall-- and with good reason.
 The saloon boasts multiple themed bars, a rooftop patio and a spacious hardwood dance floor with plenty of room to boot-scoot, as well as disco dance, the night away.
 It also cranks out a roster of weekly events, from RuPaul's Drag Race watch-parties to chili cook-offs, poker tournaments, pageants and even bachelor auctions.
 Not to mention, the place hosts some of the best karaoke nights in town.
 As if that weren't enough, there's drink specials every day, plus all day happy hours and even late night howdy hours.
-And not only is this place a favorite pit-stop for locals, it also draws in celebrities like Lady Gaga.
+Not only is this place a favorite pit-stop for locals, it also draws in celebrities like Lady Gaga.
 The crowd is primarily cruising cowboys, but fun-loving cowgirls and just about anyone who wants to do-si-do across the threshold is made to feel just as welcome.
-Oh, and if you need to tone-up your two-step, be sure to check out the free dance lessons-- held on Tuesday, Wednesday and Thursday nights--they're supposed to be the best in town.

 For those who like to multitask, behold the Beauty Bar, a retro-themed '50s beauty salon-- where you can drink, dance and have your nails decked out at the (almost) same time.
 Sure it's gimmicky, with antique dome hair dryers serving as seats and cocktails named the Beauty School Dropout and the Big D Blowout.
 But it's also one of the hottest hipster destinations in town, boasting DJ driven dance parties to the likes of hip-hop, funk, disco and electro.
 And as if that's not enough, the place hosts live music, pizza parties-- and offers $10 martinis & manicures from 5 p.m. to 9 p.m., Tuesdays through Fridays.